 Album two was published in 1990 and produced by Sue Jourdan and John Rawlins.
 There are a few copies of Album Two left and these are available at £2 including postage and packing.
-We have an online version here.
+As well as a PDF, we have an online version here.

 Publication of The Churchwardens’ Accounts for The Church of St Mary The Virgin, Shipton under Wychwood 1554-1696

 At the end of the seventeenth century, the churchwardens of Shipton under Wychwood in Oxfordshire took a case in the Bishop’s Court in Oxford against Henry Godfrey of Burford, a lawyer who had land in Milton under Wychwood and who had refused to pay his share of the cost of repairs to the church.